knative/docs/docs/install/Knative-with-any-k8s.md

 ## Before you begin

 This guide assumes that you want to install an upstream Knative release on a Kubernetes cluster.
-A growing number of vendors are offering managed Knative services, see [here](./vendor-options.md) for a list of the known offerings.
+A growing number of vendors have managed Knative offerings, see [here](../knative-offerings.md) for the known list.

 Knative {{< version >}} requires a Kubernetes cluster v1.15 or newer, as well as a compatible `kubectl`.
 This guide assumes that you've already created a Kubernetes cluster,